PeterCamilleri/CX16/docs/proc_grammar.md

 a\+          | One or More of a. stuff        | A marker for arbitrary text. eol          | A special mark for end of line.
--- context   | A description of a context sensitive aspect.
+-- comment   | A comment.
+Typically a description of a context sensitive aspect.

-No operator priority is specified.
+Note: No operator priority is specified.
 When needed, parenthesis are used to disambiguate the meaning of grammar statements.

 ## Grammar